 Finally, just as we discussed having an exit strategy prepared in case of any less than ideal nursing job situations, keep in mind that the facility you’re working for can do the same.
 This is not a frequent scenario, but it can happen.
-There are many reasons why a facility may terminate your contract, so there’s no need to worry take it personally if it happens to you..
+Don’t take it personally.
 If you can, learn why it was canceled so you can move forward and plan out your next move with your recruiter.

 Just like any new job, the first week is filled with a bit of anxiety, a dash of excitement, irrational fears, and the usual introductions.
 Assignments usually begin with an informational packet with all the details you need to know before you walk into the door.
 Read it and reread it to ensure the smoothest transition.
 The best way to get to know the inner workings of your new facility is to ask questions!
 It’s the best way to get to know your new environment and to stay ahead of the learning curve.

 Once you find your groove, do some research on the area and compile a list of things to do and see.
 Pick your co-workers’ brains as they’ll no more about the area.
 Check the town’s webpage and social media sites for the latest events.
 Meetup.com is a great way to get together with people with similar interests, and quite possibly with other travel nurses.
 Take advantage of the perks of being a travel nurse.
 Treat it as a vacation because down the road you may be matched with an assignment in an area that’s not your ideal location.
 Make the best of it and apply these tips, you may just be pleasantly surprised.